pudly/schmopera-hugo/content/articles/reasons-to-sing.md

 Why are they singing?

 It's a question that an opera newcomer has every right to ask, and one that an opera veteran might have forgotten the answer to.
 Years ago, my in-laws asked me a version of that question, after coming with me to see _Peter Grimes_.
 At the very end of that opera, there are a few spoken lines, and I imagine that's why they asked me on our way out of the theatre, "Why wasn't it all just a play?"

+I think that was a version of, "Why are they singing?"
+And fair enough.